Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Polynomial-space flipping method

 Let us first argue that every minimal dominating set $D$ is reachable from $r$ in $\G'$, by induction on the number of edges in it.
 If $D$ contains no edge, it is a maximal independent set, thus an out-neighbor of $r$.
-If $D$ contains an edge $uw$, we can flip $u$ and one of its private neighbors $v$.
-Let $D^*=\parent_{uv}(D)$.
+If $D$ contains an edge $uw$, consider such an edge with $u$ of smallest index in $D$, and its private neighbor $v$ of smallest index.
+Let $D^*=\parent(D)$, i.e., $D^*$ is obtained by flipping $u,v$.
 By Proposition~\ref{prop:il-flip-golovach}, $D^*$ has fewer edges than $D$ and is thus reachable from $r$.
 There is an arc from $D^*$ to $D$ in $\G'$, hence the conclusion.
 Therefore, a DFS of $\G'$ initiated at $r$ visits all minimal dominating sets of $G$.

-Furthermore, for every minimal dominating set $D$ and every directed path from $r$ to $D$ the length of the path is at most $|E(G[D])|\leq n^2$.
+Furthermore, for every minimal dominating set $D$, the length of the path from $r$ to $D$ is at most $|E(G[D])|\leq n^2$.

 We now describe an algorithm $\algob{}$ that enumerates, {possibly with repetitions}, the set $\D(G)$ of all minimal dominating sets of $G$.
 When $\algob{}$ outputs a set that was not output before we call this output a \emph{first occurrence}.
-The algorithm $\algob{}$ will output first occurrences with a delay
+The algorithm $\algob{}$ will output the $i$-th first occurrence (and so distinct solution) in

-and space $\Oh(n^2) \cdot s$, where $i$ is the number of first occurrences output so far.
+time and $\Oh(n^2) \cdot s(n)$ space.
 Algorithm $\algob{}$ proceeds as follows.
 First, it outputs every out-neighbor of $r$ without duplication using the algorithm of Tsukiyama et al.~in \cite{tsukiyama1977new}.
-Then, it proceeds with what boils down to a DFS of $\G'$ initiated at $r$, as follows.
+Then, it proceeds with what boils down to a DFS (with additional outputs along the way) of $\G'$ initiated at $r$, as follows.
 When visiting a node $D^*\in V(\G')$, $\algob{}$ seeks the children of $D^*$ by running $\algoa$.
-Each set $D$ returned by $\algoa$ is then output by $\algob{}$.
-Then $\algob{}$ checks if $D$ is a child of $D^*$.
+Each set $D$ returned by $\algoa$ is first output by $\algob{}$.
+Then $\algob{}$ checks whether $D$ is a child of $D^*$.
 If so, $\algob{}$ ``pauses'' the execution of $\algoa$ on $D^*$, and launches $\algoa$ on $D$.
 When the execution of $\algoa$ on $D$ is complete, $\algob$ ``resumes'' the execution of $\algoa$ on $D^*$.